-Online Computer Operation Courses and Training
+Intro to Computer Operation Courses

-Below are some of the more commonly offered online computer training courses.
+Here are some of the more commonly offered online computer training courses.

-- Basic Computer Literacy Course: This course introduces students to general computer operations by discussing terminology and equipment, such as the CPU, keyboard, monitor, disk drives and printer.
-System components are discussed, like the desktop, taskbar and start menu.
-Students also learn how to manage files, create shortcuts, properly discard files and safely remove hardware.
+Basic Computer Literacy course: This course introduces students to general computer operations by discussing terminology and equipment, such as the CPU, keyboard, monitor, disk drives, and printer.
+System components are discussed, like the desktop, taskbar, and start menu.
+Students also learn how to manage files, create shortcuts, properly discard files, and safely remove hardware.
 Online participants need to make sure this course is compatible with their operating system.

-- Word Processing Course: An in-depth overview of word processing programs and component functions is the focus of this course.
+Word Processing course: An in-depth overview of word processing programs and component functions is the focus of this course.
 Students learn to create and save documents, as well as design tables.
-Managing, editing, viewing and formatting word processing documents are also covered, along with various tools used in these programs.
+Managing, editing, viewing, and formatting word processing documents are also covered, along with various tools used in these programs.
 Students need access to a word processing program, such as Microsoft Word, to take part in this course.